Azure/azure-quickstart-templates/jboss-eap-standalone-openshift/README.md

 <img src="images/dukes_sample_app.png"/>

-Click on Applications, select Deployments and from the table on the right click on dukes,select the #1 Deployment and you will be able to see the number of instances/pods that are running of the application, status, creation date,configuration, etc.
+Click on Applications, select Deployments and from the table on the right click on dukes,select the #1 Deployment and you will be able to see the number of instances/pods that are running of the application, status, creation date, configuration, etc.

 <img src="images/dukes_pod.png"/>